terranovafr/deeploria.github.io/content/_index.md

       #  DeepLorIA
       image:
         filename: DeepLorIA_logo2.jpg
-      text: Welcome to **DeepLorIA**, an initiative at LORIA to enhance AI knowledge and collaboration across research teams.
-This channel aims to allow the exchange of AI knowledge and share valuable insights to enhance the impact of both current and future projects!
+      text: Welcome to **DeepLorIA**, a LORIA initiative to grow AI knowledge and encourage teamwork among research groups.
+This channel is here to share resources and organize tutorials aiming to exchange knowledge and boost the success of our current projects!
   - block: markdown
     content:
       title: